sritampatnaik/Magic-Canvas/ELEVENLABS_SETUP.md

 ## Usage

-1. Enable hand/gesture tracking by clicking "Hands-Off Mode" button
+1. Enable hand/gesture tracking by clicking "Magic Mode" button
 2. Show a **Thumbs Up** 👍 gesture to activate voice control
 3. Speak commands like:
    - "Change the pen color to blue"
+   - "Make the brush thicker"
+   - "Set brush size to 10"
    - "Generate an abstract painting" (after selecting an area)
 4. Show a **Thumbs Down** 👎 gesture to deactivate voice control

 ## Features

 - **Color Change**: Voice agent can change pen color to any supported color name
+- **Brush Size Control**: Voice agent can adjust brush thickness using numbers (1-20) or relative terms
 - **Dynamic Image Generation**: Voice agent can generate images with custom prompts based on selected canvas areas
 - **Real-time Feedback**: Microphone icon shows when voice agent is active (red indicator)
 - **Automatic Integration**: Works seamlessly with existing gesture controls